garretthagen21/PiFi/docs/wpa_pyfi_command.rst

-The pifi Command
+The wpa_pyfi Command
 ================

-This library comes with a command line program for managing and saving your Pifi connections.
+This library comes with a command line program for managing and saving your Wpa_pyfi connections.

 Tutorial
 ^^^^^^^^

 This tutorial assumes you are comfortable on the command line.
-(If you aren't, perhaps pifi is not quite the right tool for you.)
+(If you aren't, perhaps wpa_pyfi is not quite the right tool for you.)

-First, if you haven't already, install pifi.
+First, if you haven't already, install wpa_pyfi.

 .. code-block:: sh

-    $ pip install pifi
+    $ pip install wpa_pyfi

 Now, you want to see what networks are available.
 You can run the ``scan`` command to do that.